launchdarkly/api-client-go/docs/IterationInput.md

 `func (o *IterationInput) HasRandomizationUnit() bool`

 HasRandomizationUnit returns a boolean if a field has been set.

+### GetAiGeneratedExperimentConfig

+`func (o *IterationInput) GetAiGeneratedExperimentConfig() AIGeneratedExperimentConfig`

+GetAiGeneratedExperimentConfig returns the AiGeneratedExperimentConfig field if non-nil, zero value otherwise.

+### GetAiGeneratedExperimentConfigOk

+`func (o *IterationInput) GetAiGeneratedExperimentConfigOk() (*AIGeneratedExperimentConfig, bool)`

+GetAiGeneratedExperimentConfigOk returns a tuple with the AiGeneratedExperimentConfig field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAiGeneratedExperimentConfig

+`func (o *IterationInput) SetAiGeneratedExperimentConfig(v AIGeneratedExperimentConfig)`

+SetAiGeneratedExperimentConfig sets AiGeneratedExperimentConfig field to given value.

+### HasAiGeneratedExperimentConfig

+`func (o *IterationInput) HasAiGeneratedExperimentConfig() bool`

+HasAiGeneratedExperimentConfig returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)